Magical tools in Wicca: Wand

 In Gardnerian Wicca, the wand is symbolic of the element of air, though in some traditions it instead symbolizes fire.
 It can be made from any material, including wood, metal and rock, and Wiccan wands are sometimes set with gemstones or crystals.

 In his Book of Shadows, Gerald Gardner stated the wand is "used to summon certain spirits with whom it would not be meet to use the athame".
 Frederic Lamond states this referred to elemental spirits, who were traditionally believed to be scared of iron and steel.

-Chalice
+Chalice, or goblet

 The chalice, or goblet, is symbolic of the element of water.
 Many Wiccans do not consider it to be a tool, but instead to be a symbol of the Goddess, particularly her womb.
 The chalice bears many similarities with the Holy Grail, except for its symbolism used in witchcraft.
 Rather than being the blood of Christ, it is symbolic of the Goddess' womb.
 The chalice is traditionally used to hold wine.